 The motorhome is not designed for extended use in below freezing (32°F/0°C) weather.
-There are precautionary measures that can be taken for extended cold weather use.
+There are precautionary measures that can be taken during extended cold weather use.

 Interior water lines, fixtures, and drains above the floor are normally protected from moderate freezing temperatures as long as the furnace is operating.
 Cold temperatures can adversely affect water systems below the floor level because the LP-Gas furnace heat does not provide heat to these components.
-A supplemental 12 Volt bay heater and thermal snap disc are located in the water service bay.
-The System Heat switch on the monitor panel operates the plumbing service center bay heater to prevent waterlines from freezing and should be turned on when ambient temperature approaches 44°F (+/- 6°F) and freezing temperatures may occur.
+A supplement 12 Volt bay heater and thermal snap disc are located in the water service bay.
+The System Heat switch on the monitor panel operates the bay heater and should be turned on when ambient temperature approaches 44°F (+/- 6°F) and freezing temperatures may occur.

-System Heat Operation:
+System Heat Operation

 - 1. Turn the Systems Heat switch ON to supply power to the snap disc thermostat. - 2.
-When the bay temperature reaches 40°F (+/-6°F), the snap disc thermostat will close.
+When the bay temperature reaches 40°F (+/- 6°F), the snap disc thermostat will close.
 The bay heater and the systems heat Active light will turn on.
-The heater will continue to operate until bay temperature reaches 55°F (+/-6°F).
+The heater will continue to operate until bay temperature reaches 55°F (+/- 6°F).
 The bay heater and Active indicator light will turn OFF.